gillianmeeks/Current_Biology_Meeks_Scleza_2025/README.md

 Pathogen_binding: Contains the code for the pathogen binding cross-referencing.
 No partnership data provided due to sensitivity of information.
 Contains binding dataframes with the binding scores to all the pathogen peptides for all alleles in the population. create_children.ipynb contains code to create potential offspring genotypes.
 Predicted_binding_parallel_class*R contain R code that cross reference potential offspring genotypes to binding dataframes.

-IBD_sharing_rate: Contains code used to calculate IBD sharing rates (Figure 4)
+IBD_sharing_rate: Contains code used to calculate IBD sharing rates (Figure 4) [....add in description...]